AudreyBaguette/MiCMSS_F22_IntroRNAseqFormats/README.md

 ## Outline
+* Introduction (10 min)
+    - NGS platforms
+    - Single End vs Paired End sequencing
+    - Stranded vs unstranded library prep
+    - Adapters and PCR

-* Raw sequence files: fasta and fastq (25 min)
+* Raw sequence files: fasta and fastq (15 min)
     - Fasta vs fastq: what is the difference?
     - Decoding fastq quality scores
     - Hands on: Cutting a read at Q30 (5 min)

-* Aligning reads (20 min)
+* Aligning reads (25 min)
     - How to choose the reference?
+    - Downloading a reference genome
     - SAM vs BAM format
+    - CIGAR, MAPQ and Sam flags
     - Hands on: converting between formats (5 min)

 * Files for genomic regions analysis (30 min)
     - Wig and bigWig
     - bedGraph
     - Bed and bigBed
+    - gft
+    - Formats along the genome
     - Liftover to change reference
-    - Hands on: Lifting genes with the liftover tool (10 min)
+    - Hands on: Lifting genes with the liftover tool (5 min)

 ## References